RegularLunar/bl4-save-tools/README.md

 - **Unlock all specializations**
   - Unlocks the specialization system.
 [More info](docs/unlockables.md)
   - Sets maximum level and fully completes all trees.
-- **Unlock UVHM** (Ultimate Vault Hunter Mode, i.e. post-game)
+- **Unlock UVHM & post-game activities**
-  - Sets values in the save to unlock UVH rank 1-5.
+  - Sets values in the save to unlock Ultimate Vault Hunter rank 1-5.
 You can switch between them in-game.
+  - Completes the post-game tutorial mission which unlocks the **firmware system**, **Maurice's Black Market**, and **Moxxi's Big Encore**
-  - Doesn't complete any missions, so you could theoretically play the story from level 1 in UVHM difficulty which isn't otherwise possible.
+  - Doesn't complete any other missions, so you could theoretically play the story from level 1 in UVHM difficulty which isn't otherwise possible.
   - Loading a save with this & story completion will enable starting at level 30 (flag is automatically added to `profile.sav`).
   - Completes all UVH challenges.